Kopano-dev/kapi/README.md

 # Kopano API

 Kopano API provides a web service with the endpoints to interface with Kopano via HTTP APIs.
-The availablity of APIS is controlled by plugins.
+The availability of APIs is controlled by plugins.
 See the [Plugins](#Plugins) section below for details.

 # Technologies